mariekrumnow/hierarchical-matrices-lib/README.md

 You will at least need the Lapacke library and at most the development tools listed below to compile your code now.

 The only file that should be changed is "user_settings", in which you will be able to switch between the datatypes
-float, double and complex floats.
+float, double, complex floats and complex doubles.
 If you are only using float, there is no need to change the settings
 since it is the default datatype.

 Please see the included documentation file for further instructions on how to use this library.